bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 class ClassName: # TitleCase for classes
     pass

-f"{variable_name} is a variable" # use f-strings instead of concatenation
+f"{variable_name} is a variable" # generally try to use f-strings instead of concatenation
 ~~~